 What Type of Glass is Used in Car Windows

-This article will discuss the different types of glass used in vehicles and their varying properties.
+There are several ways you can upgrade your car, from a new car suspension, new tires, to windows; this article will discuss the different types of glass used in vehicles and their varying properties.
 We’re going to break down the two main types of glass used in vehicles and where they’re used.

 Glass Throughout the Car